josephzap/projects/SSO.md

 # WordPress Site Speed Optimization (Code & Config Only)

-This doc is focused on **specific settings and code snippets** for optimization on a typical WordPress + Elementor + Astra stack.
+This doc is focused on **specific settings and code snippets** for optimization on a typical **WordPress + Elementor + Astra** stack.

 ---

 ## 1. Fonts (Elementor as Font Boss)

 ### 1.1 Fallback Font Stack (CSS)

+Use CSS variables to define font stacks with system font fallbacks to reduce layout shifts when webfonts load.

 ```css
 :root {